Naukuchiatal: Bhim Tal

-It is situated at a distance of 5 km from Naukuchia Tal at an altitude of 1,375 m above sea level.
+Bhim Tal is situated at a distance of 5 km from Naukuchia Tal at an altitude of 1,375 m above sea level.
 The main attraction in Bhimtal is the Bhimtal Lake which has a small island at its centre.
-Bhimtal is an ancient place named after the legendary Bhima of Mahabharata when Bhima visited the place during the exile period of pandavas.
-Bhimtal is older than the town of Nainital and is considered as one of the best excursions from Nainital.
+Bhimtal is an ancient place named after the legendary Bhima of Mahabharata when Bhima visited during the exile period of Pandavas.

 Haldwani

 Haldwani is situated in the Nainital district of Kumaon region of Uttarakhand state at an average elevation of 425 m above sea level.
-Haldwani is situated in the foothills of Himalayas in the Bhabhar region of the Indo-Gangetic plains.
-Haldwani is popularly known as the 'Gateway of Kumaon' sharing its twin township with Kathgodam.
-The hills of the Kumaon region commence from this spot and the temperature decreases as climbers ascend.
-Since beginning Haldwani has been a trading hub of Kumaon.
+The hills of the Kumaon region commence from Haldwani and the temperature decreases as climbers ascend.
+Since the beginning Haldwani has been a trading hub of Kumaon.

-Accommodation

-Naukuchiatal has lot of good private resorts, cottages and homestays, KMVN has a very good guest house for tourists to stay.